 Multiple sources contribute to our total stagger percentage.
 These are:

 - Stance of the Sturdy Ox, which adds 30%.

 - Mastery, which adds 5% plus a number based on your mastery value.

-- Some less common sources, such as Fortifying Brew, which adds 20%, and our Tier 15 two-piece bonus, which adds 6%.
+- Some less common sources, such as Fortifying Brew, which adds 20%.

 The Stagger debuff comes in three flavors: Light Stagger (green), Moderate Stagger (yellow), and Heavy Stagger (red).
 These different debuffs all indicate varying levels of damage intake from Stagger.

 - Light Stagger (green) means you’re taking less than 3% of your health in stagger damage per second.

 - Moderate Stagger (yellow) means you’re taking between 3% and 6% of your health in stagger damage per second.

 - Heavy Stagger (red) means you’re taking more than 6% of your health in stagger damage per second.

 In normal 5 mans, your stagger will be mostly Light, in LFR and normal raids you will have mostly Light and Moderate, and in heroic and mythic raids you’ll see mostly Moderate and Heavy.
 When you purify a stagger depends on the intensity and availability of chi.
 With a talent like Serenity, you can easily purify most stagger.